czHeso/PoliceRP_Plugin/README.md

 /policienabor [player]: Recruit a player into the police force.

 /policievyhazov [player]: Remove a player from the police force.

+/hasicinabor [player]: Recruit a player into the firefighters.

+/hasicivyhazov [player]: Remove a player from the firefighters.

+/armynabor [player]: Recruit a player into the army.

+/armyvyhazov [player]: Remove a player from the army.

+/emsnabor [player]: Recruit a player into the EMS (Emergency Medical Services).

+/emsvyhazov [player]: Remove a player from the EMS.

 **Permission System:** Ensure that only authorized personnel have access to the punishment command.